Identification studies of UFOs: Balloons, aircraft, satellites and other man-made objects

 Many reports capture conventional, man-made objects.
 A Skyhook balloon has been postulated as an explanation for the Mantell UFO Incident, which led to the death of Captain Thomas Mantell.

-Project Loon was a Google secret effort to bring internet services to isolated areas.
+Project Loon (2018-2021) was a secret effort by Google to bring internet services to isolated areas.
 Test balloons of different shapes were used and reported as UFOs.
-The Google Project Manager stated in an article in Wired Magazine that the team used UFO reports to track the balloons progress for one of the launches.
+The Google Project Manager stated in an article in Wired Magazine that the team used UFO reports to track the balloon's progress for one of the launches.

 With the continuing development of stealth technologies, aircraft shapes have radically changed.
 These new test designs appear unusual and cause reports.
-The CIA released a report indicating that many UFO reports in the 1950s were classified aircraft like the SR-71 and U-2.
+In 1992 the CIA released a report indicating that many UFO reports in the 1950s were classified aircraft like the SR-71 and U-2.

 The increase in civilian drone usage and popularity throughout the 2010s may be moving identification of objects away from UFOs and towards drones.

 Lenticular clouds

 Lenticular clouds have been reported as UFOs due to their peculiar shape.

 These stationary cloud formations often appear above mountains, but can happen when winds and "eddies" help shape clouds into lens shaped clouds and people see these as "flying saucers".